Sirupsen/sirupsen.github.io/_posts/2017-11-21-how-to-find-and-engage-your-audience-with-Slack-and-IFTTT.md

 ## Pages that already have RSS feeds

-The first thing we’ll want to do for any source you’re interested in tracking is checking to see if they already provide an RSS feed we can tap into.
+The first thing we’ll want to do for any source you’re interested in tracking is check to see if they already provide an RSS feed we can tap into.

-There’s [browser extensions](https://chrome.google.com/webstore/detail/rss-subscription-extensio/nlbjncdgjeocebhnmkbbbdekmmmcbfjd/related?hl=en) that can display if a current page you’re viewing has a feed.
+There are [browser extensions](https://chrome.google.com/webstore/detail/rss-subscription-extensio/nlbjncdgjeocebhnmkbbbdekmmmcbfjd/related?hl=en) that can display if a page you’re currently viewing has a feed.
 I opt to just inspect the page’s source and Cmd+F for ".xml" as we’ll see shortly.

-**Let’s use Indie Hackers article’s as an example:**
+**Let’s use Indie Hackers articles as an example:**

-Indie Hackers is an example of a source that gives us an official RSS feed to work with.
-For me, Indie Hackers is a great place to find folks who are doing something similar to my Zero to MVP in 30 Days challenge, and the volume of posts isn’t overbearing so I’d like to pipe in all new articles from there.
+Indie Hackers is a source that gives us an official RSS feed to work with.
+For me, Indie Hackers is a great place to find folks who are doing something similar to my Zero to MVP in 30 Days challenge, and the volume of posts isn’t overbearing so I’d like to pipe in all their new articles.

 Let’s go to Indie Hackers and look at Courtland’s source code: